mauriaristi/otilib/doc/source/aboutus.rst

 The focus has always been to provide support for linear-algebra applications, like the Finite Element analses, with a robust an efficient implementation of an algebra that allows arbitrary order multivariable derivatives.

 The development of the library (otilib and pyoti), began in 2016 and has been actively developed by Dr. Aristizabal since then.
-In 2024, Samuel Roberts (PhD Student, UTSA) started contributing to the development of the library, specially integrating Fotran and C versions of the static-dense implementation of the library.
+In 2024, Samuel Roberts (PhD Student, UTSA) helped with started contributing to the development of the library, specially integrating Fotran and C versions of the static-dense implementation of the library.

 Contributors